- Generic search/Exact-match search

 |hKeepFilter||The filter implemented by HFilter will be taken into account, even if the search key is not optimized for the filter.
 Reminder: HFilter returns the search key optimized for the filter.|

-Caution: in this case, poor performance may occur on huge data files.
+Caution: in this case, performance issues may arise for large files.

 This variable cannot be used.

-The management of locks is performed on the HFSQL Client/Server data files and on the data files handled by native access.
-A HFSQL Mobile record cannot be locked.
+Locks are managed only on HFSQL Client/Server data files or on data files handled by a Native Connector.
+An HFSQL Mobile record cannot be locked.
 Indeed, the operating system of Pocket PC does not allow you to lock records.

 Access by JDBC: This parameter is ignored.

-The lock options will have no effect if the locks are not supported by the OLE DB provider or by the Native Access.
+The lock options will have no effect if the locks are not supported by the OLE DB provider or by the Native Connector.